isabella232/BlazorReportDefinition/README.md

 ## Implementation

-To create a report, define it in the razor markup as follows:
+To create a report, define it in the Razor markup as follows:

 ```razor
 @using DevExpress.Blazor.Reporting.Designer.Components